Germany's Gabriel says court ruling clears way for EU-Canada trade deal

 "I am very pleased that we have made a first big step, because if Europe were not able to deal with Canada, this would send a difficult signal in the world," he added.

-"For this reason I am pleased that we will make a big step towards finally giving rules to globalization," he said.
+"For this reason I am pleased that we will make a big step towards finally giving rules to globalisation," he said.

 Earlier, Germany's Constitutional Court rejected emergency appeals by activists to prevent the government from backing the Comprehensive Economic and Trade Agreement (CETA) before it has been ratified by national parliaments.